J-CITY/unknowwm/README.md

 # TODO

-* Custom user config
+* Add action on decorate window
+* Add PIPE and remove write to file
+* Add reload config func and reinit monitors and desktops
+* Check client`s monitor when it move
-* Bar panel
+* Refactor
-* Change font for title

 # Thanks